texfaq/texfaq.github.io/FAQ-getnff.md

 that the example was to hand&hellip;).

-(System adminstrators may use `getnonfreefonts-sys`, which will install the font in the 'public' `texmf` tree, so that all users of the system may use the new font.)
+(System adminstrators may use `getnonfreefonts-sys`, which will install the font in the ''public'' `texmf` tree, so that all users of the system may use the new font.)

 The script will download the relevant font files from CTAN,